 Managing the sugar chaos over the holidays

 You can probably guess that I’m not a fan of sugar or artificial sweeteners even though I do have a sweet tooth.
-With the holidays fast approaching there is going to be lots of cooking and baking and perhaps you are wondering how best to handle sugar consumption over this celebratory period of indulgence.
+With Easter and Passover fast approaching there is going to be lots of cooking and baking and perhaps you are wondering how best to handle sugar consumption over this celebratory period of indulgence.

 We all know the negative health effects of eating too much sugar, especially “added sugars” like those in flavoured yogurts, soft drinks, salad dressings, cereal, pasta sauce and ketchup.
 (I could go on but I’ll stop here).
 Added sugar is hiding just about everywhere in the grocery store.
 Ingesting this refined sugar spikes our blood sugar levels and insulin, and increases our risk for a whole host of issues.
 Always read labels on processed foods to see how much sugar there is on a per serving basis.
 Remember that four grams of sugar is about one teaspoon.